hackclub/the-hacker-zephyr/README.md

 We met with Steve, and while he was originally aprehensive because he'd need to source a car from another part of the country to meet our needs, he agreed to do it and make the Hacker Zephyr happen.

 In the end we had 3 train cars, 2 pullman sleepers, and the [Superdome](https://en.wikipedia.org/wiki/Super_Dome_(railcar)).
-Steve was onbord the whole way with his crew helping make the trip special.
+Steve was onboard the whole way with his crew helping make the trip special.

 We worked with Steve to bring as many Hack Clubbers along with us, but we ran into a [physical constraint at Denver Station](./assets/melody's_amazing_train_explainer/README.md).
 Even with the 3 cars the train was so long we [blocked](https://cloud-4cijeqoyj-hack-club-bot.vercel.app/0screen_shot_2021-08-05_at_10.44.51.png) [traffic](https://cloud-4cijeqoyj-hack-club-bot.vercel.app/1db526030-0219-483e-b1f4-513583e3c70b_1_105_c.jpeg) at any of the stops we made.